KhalidSyntax/Bank_Project/README.md

 3. Enhance the user interface with a graphical UI.
 4. Encrypt client data for added security.

+---

 ## Author

 This project was developed by **KhalidSyntax**.
 Feel free to contribute or suggest improvements!

+---

+## Note

+This is the first version of the Bank Management System.
+A second version, called **Bank Extension**, will be uploaded soon with additional features and improvements.